5 Simple Steps to Getting Better Clients - Jobidea24 - Jobidea24 - Learn Everyday New

 Clear words: yes, it's an all-in-one marketing and billing software.

-Accounts Payable - Yes, accounting is a struggle for many small business owners.
-FreshBooks takes advantage of that problem with easy-to-use software that makes billing and accounting simple.
+Accounts Payable - Accounting is a struggle for many small business owners.
+FreshBooks takes advantage of that problem with easy-to-use software that simplifies billing and accounting.

 Clear commitment: Again, yes!
 "FreshBooks is accounting software that makes your small business easy, fast, and secure" by providing solutions that allow you to spend less time on accounting and more time on work you like.

-Testimonials: Yes, there are customer testimonials explaining why small business owners love the product.
+Testimonials: There are customer testimonials explaining why small business owners love the product.
 ConversionXL shows many more examples that you can use as inspiration to create your recommendations.
 They also share a four-step model that I recently used to refine my strategy: A statement about the benefits you provide in one sentence: you can mention the customer and the service (like FreshBooks did).
-Two or three subheading sentences say what you do, for whom, and why it is important.
+Two or three subheading sentences say what you do, for whom, and why it is essential.
 The main content shows the benefits and features (the best three hours).
-A view with pictures, for example, a hero shot.
-You will need different recommendations for each service if you offer different services.
-For example, content expert and published author Jacob McMillen has two different opinions: one for his writing services and one for his content services.
+A view with pictures, such as a hero shot.
+You will need different recommendations for each service if you offer other services.
+For example, content expert and published author Jacob McMillen has two distinct opinions: one for his writing services and one for his content services.

 Additional Information: Ask for Information

-If you already have a big client, you can immediately start using this strategy.
+You can immediately start using this strategy if you already have a big client.
 With this method, you tap into the existing network of your best customers.
 Ideally, the client has many connections with similar clients they would like to work with.
 Don't think pretty when you use this method; a Simple email will do.
 Tell your client you are looking for new clients to grow your business and ask if they can recommend you.
 Most clients will be happy to do this for you, but build a relationship with them first, one where you deliver quality work.
-As you get referrals, ensure you avoid making the mistake of keeping the same price.
+As you get referrals, avoid keeping the same price.
 Many do this out of fear that their existing customers will talk to new customers.
 This is not so.
-And as Sethi said in the article I shared earlier: "Many freelancers fall into the trap of keeping their prices the same when they are sent to think that their clients old told the prospect their value (they didn't).
+As Sethi said in the article I shared earlier, "Many freelancers fall into the trap of keeping their prices the same when they are sent to think that their clients old told the prospect their value (they didn't).
 Don't do this!!
 Your old client added more value to your work by recommending you.
 Consider that the price is higher."

 No comments: